If you’ve heard about UX design, you’ve probably come across information architecture, or as it’s often written for short ‘IA’.

 - The high cost of not finding information - utoronto.ca

 I hope that the article showed you how important information architecture is and helped you to understand where to begin.
 If you want to gain a better understanding of IA, try going through websites and just observing how they structure content and how their navigation works.
 Put it on paper!
 See for yourself what works and what doesn’t.
 Test out some of the tools listed above, and get more information by following some of the most influential people in the IA industry.

 If you’re interesting in learning more about UX design, you can take part in the free 7-day UX Design Short Course here.
-If you want to learn about the Certified UX Designer program, you can find all the details here.
+If you want to learn about the UX Design Program, you can find all the details here.